3-Minute Thesis Competition

 Workshops and Programs at Yale

-Student participants have had access to a series of workshops and programs offered jointly by the Office of Career Strategy and the Graduate Writing Lab in the Poorvu Center for Teaching & Learning.
+Student participants have access to a series of workshops and programs offered jointly by the Office of Career Strategy and the Graduate Writing Lab in the Poorvu Center for Teaching & Learning.
 Where possible, these sessions will be recorded so that 3MT participants can revisit this information throughout the process.

 One-on-One Consultations